TissueMAPS/TissueMAPS/docs/installation.rst

 Installation
 ^^^^^^^^^^^^

-You simply need to download the ``docker-compose.yml`` file and start the containers:
+Simply download the ``docker-compose.yml`` file and bring up the containers:

 .. code-block:: none